Licensure by Reciprocity

 If Praxis exams are assessed, how do I register for them?

 What additional items will I need if I am an educator from out of the country?

 - Transcript evaluation from an agency that is a member of the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators (AICE) or Institute of Foreign Credential Services.

-- If not a U.S. citizen, legal documentation to work in the U.S.
+- If not a U.S. citizen, legal documentation to teach in the U.S.

 - Documentation of successful completion of the ADE approved assessment of English language skills exam, TOEFL